IELTS Test Writing

-- The first task under the General Writing Section of the IELTS test Writing section is letter-writing.
+- The first task is letter-writing.
 This is a letter to seek permission or requesting for something.
-The topic is presented as a situation or statement and the candidates write a letter to befit its requirement.
+The topic is presented as a situation or statement and the candidates must write a letter to befit its requirement.

-- The second task of the General Training Writing section is the same as the second task of the Academic Writing Section of the IELTS test Writing sections.
+- The second task is the same as the second task of the Academic Writing Section.
 The only difference between the two tasks is that the first is very formal in its approach while the other allows room for some casual writing.
 The structure of the essay of the General Training Writing section is not very strict.

-For a detailed and illustrative explanation of the different sections of the IELTS test Writing section visit the link: http://www.ielts.org/pdf/Information_for_Candidates_booklet.pdf
+For a detailed and illustrative explanation of the different sections visit the link: http://www.ielts.org/pdf/Information_for_Candidates_booklet.pdf

 Scoring the IELTS Writing Section:

-Every section of the IELTS test Writing has two tasks.
+Every section in this has two tasks.
 The second task of every section holds more marks than the first.
-In terms of scores only, in the Academic Writing Section the formal essay is more important than the summary and in the General Training Writing section the essay is more important than the letter.
-The official scoring process of the IELTS test Writing section is explained at: www.ielts.org/researchers/score_processing_and_reporting.aspx
+In terms of scores only, in the Academic Writing Section the formal essay is more important than the summary and in the General Training Writing section, the essay is more important than the letter.
+The official scoring process of this section is explained at: www.ielts.org/researchers/score_processing_and_reporting.aspx

 Things to remember: